fed/react-rating/README.md

 ## Tech Stack

 * Using ES6 (arrow functions, destructuring, `Array#fill`, etc.).
 This gets transpiled to ES5 so the app should run just fine in older browsers.
+Had to polyfill `Array#fill` though so that the app doesn't crash on IE.
-* Using [Lodash](https://lodash.com/) to generate unique IDs.
+* Using [Lodash](https://lodash.com/) to generate unique IDs (i'm only importing this single module, no need to bundle the whole library).
 * Using [normalize.css](https://necolas.github.io/normalize.css/) so that all elements render consistently across browsers.
 * Using [classnames](https://github.com/JedWatson/classnames) for conditional class rendering.
 * Tests were written using [Jest](https://facebook.github.io/jest/) and [Enzyme](https://github.com/airbnb/enzyme).